MightySignal/slacktivity/README.md

 # Why use Slacktivity?

-Slacktivity has a different use case than traditional analytics platforms such as Google Analytics and Mixpanel.
-These platforms are fantastic for gathering tons of data on users and giving a clean interface to later interpret user actions.
-Slacktivity, on the other hand, shines when there are *special* and *relatively rare* user events that you wanted to be notified of right away.
+Slacktivity has a different use case than traditional analytics platforms such as [Google Analytics](http://www.google.com/analytics/) and [Mixpanel](https://mixpanel.com).
+These platforms are fantastic for gathering tons of data on users and giving a clean interface to later interpret user behavior.
+Slacktivity, on the other hand, shines when there are *special* and *relatively rare* user events that you wanted to be notified of *right away*.

 Some examples of when Slacktivity would be useful are: